-Page 13

 RECEPTACLES All of the readily accessible receptacles were tested.
 Testing revealed defects requiring repair.
-These defects are outlined below..
+These defects are outlined below.
+There are several loose receptacles throughout the home.

-The receptacle on the east wall of the garage and another one on the north wall of the living room are loose.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.

-GFCI RECEPTACLES

-A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
+Testing revealed an open ground (ungrounded receptacle) in the living room.
+Open grounds are a potential hazard and could damage some electronic equipment.
+All receptacles with open grounds should be repaired in accordance with applicable electrical codes.
+GFCI RECEPTACLES A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
-GFCI protected receptacles were found in the bathrooms, kitchen, garage and exterior.
+The installation of additional GFCI protection in the garage and for all of the garage kitchen receptacles is recommended.
+The reset button for the GFCI protected receptacles at the exterior is located in the master bathroom.
 AFCI RECEPTACLES AFCI protection is required for all 15 and 20 amp branch circuits to have protection from the entire branch circuit when that circuit has outlets in dwelling family homes, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas.
 Replacement receptacles are now required to be arc-fault circuit interrupter (AFCI) protected.
 This means that if you are replacing an old outlet in an old home in a location that needs AFCI protection in a new home, the replacement outlet needs to be AFCI protected.
 LUMINARIES All of the accessible luminaries were tested and were found to be functional.
 SWITCHES All of the accessible switches were tested and were found to be properly wired and functional.